k-bx/owlcloud/README.md

-It corresponds (as you might have guessed) to route `/api/users/owl-in`. `ReqBody '[JSON] LoginReq` tells that Servant will take a request body, decode it as a `JSON` decoder (it can support multiple, if you put more in list) into `LoginReq` type, and pass it as a parameter to your handler, which we'll see later.
+It corresponds (as you might have guessed) to route `/api/users/owl-in`. `ReqBody '[JSON] LoginReq` tells that Servant will take a request body, requiring a `Content-Type: application/json` header in your request, decode it as a `JSON` decoder (it can support multiple, if you put more in list) into `LoginReq` type, and pass it as a parameter to your handler, which we'll see later.

 `Post '[JSON] SigninToken` tells us that we'll respond in `JSON` with a `SigninToken` datatype.